 Looking for a career where you can make a real difference?
 There is no more noble profession than keeping your fellow citizens free from harm.
 What’s more, it’s a truly fascinating career.
 Today’s criminal justice professionals work in a variety of settings involving investigations, security, law enforcement, forensic science, and technology.

 If this sounds like the career you’re looking for, consider ECPI University’s Criminal Justice program.
 Through ECPI’s year-round schedule, you can earn a Bachelor of Science Degree in Criminal Justice in just 2.5 years!
 An Associate Degree program is also available at select campuses which can prepare graduates for entry level employment in the Criminal Justice field, and can be earned in just 1.5 years.

 ECPI’s program can prepare graduates for exciting career opportunities with:

 - Law Enforcement Agencies

 - Fraud Investigation

 - Public and Private Security (including Workplace Security and Surveillance)

-- Understand the policies and procedures of law enforcement.
+- Policies and procedures of law enforcement

-- Understand the legal system and court structure.
+- Legal system and court structure

 - Law Enforcement, Security, Surveillance, and Investigations